-Incorrigibles speaks with women, or relatives of women, who were incarcerated at the New York State Training School for Girls, in Hudson, New York throughout the 1900’s.
+Incorrigibles speaks with women, or relatives of women, who were incarcerated at detention centers during their youth.
+The following accounts focus on experiences from the New York State Training School for Girls, in Hudson, New York throughout the 1900’s.
 These four-to-five-minute stories are excerpts from longer conversations.

 “Most of my girls had drug and alcohol addictions, sexual molestation, anger issues, self mutilation.
 They came from homes where there were drug addict parents, car thieves, violences.”